Why life histories matters

-At Anchor our care homes and retirement housing schemes are very much part of their local community and really benefit from strong relationships with local schools.
+At Anchor Hanover our care homes and retirement housing estates are very much part of their local community and really benefit from strong relationships with local schools.

 Woodville Grove and St Stephen’s Catholic Primary School, Kent